 Why have a belly band?
 It just helps maintain your enlarged uterus “in place” vs flopping around in your belly.
 Some women don’t love them (they find them hot) but most think they help them get up — which is the KEY to postpartum success!

-The hospital will 100% provide you a hospital gown to wear on your stay.
-BUT, some women don’t like living without pants the whole time (because you will likely be walking the halls post-surgery).
+The hospital will 100% provide you with a hospital gown to wear on your stay.
+But, some women don’t like living without pants the whole time (because you will likely be walking the halls post-surgery).
 Which is why I recommend these.

 Why High-Waisted Pants?
-Because they will come far above your scar.
+Because they will come far above your incision site.
 You don’t want a waistband, zipper, snap, or button anywhere near your scar.
 Hence, these pants!

-Moms love these once they’re not in the hospital bed as much.
+Moms love these once they’re not in hospital beds as much.

-You might even want to bring a second pair to wear as your home outfit.
+You might even want to bring a second pair because you’ll want a comfortable outfit to wear home.

 Nightgowns